bernardphh/500px-APIless/README.md

 - Not all exceptions are handled, especially with Selenium’s find_element… methods
 - For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes too long to my liking.
 - TODO:
    - Handling more exceptions
    - Optimizing for better performance
+   - Use WebDriverWait whenever possible, instead of time.sleep()
    - Putting images thumbnais in the result files
    - Add ChromeCast support to slideshow
+   - Play the slideshow in random order
+   - Accept command line arguments
    - Making a GUI

 Prior to this project, I have zero knowledge about python and web scraping.
 I'm sure there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.

-Feedback, bug report, contributions are all welcomed.
+Feedback, bug report, contributions are more than welcomed.